Page cover

 This plugin prioritizes rendering functionality.
 It's ideal for filmmakers and creators who need to render high-quality stereo 3D content using Unreal Engine.
 While it might not be suitable for real-time applications within packaged games, it excels in creating stunning visuals for pre-rendered projects.

 The plugin utilizes the industry-standard Off-axis method for generating accurate stereo pairs.
 This ensures a realistic depth perception in your rendered 3D scenes.
-For further details on the Off-axis method, you can refer to .
+For further details on the Off-axis method, you can refer to this site.

 Select Active Camera: RIGHT, LEFT, or CENTER.
 This option allows you to switch between the three different views and render the desired view using the sequencer.